 December 19, 2017, by Alex Kirby

-London protest against Trump inauguration.
+London protest against Trump.
 Image: Alisdare Hickson via Wikimedia Commons

 The new US national defence strategy appears to leave President Trump in two minds on the risk from climate’s security threat.